Difference Between Assimilation and Accommodation

 Moreover, the process is subjective as the green of modifications and the need for response to the same stimuli is different for different people.

 On another occasion, it realizes the dog is a canine.
-Upon regular encounters, he assembles the whole picture of a dog that helps him recognize a dog every time he sees one.
+Upon regular encounters, he assembles the whole picture of a dog, which helps him recognize a dog every time he sees one.

 assimilation